Program Contact: Nancy Worthington 203-582-8059

-Communications students obtain positions in diverse professional environments, including television networks, the music industry, public relations and marketing firms, advertising agencies and media research organizations.
+Communications students obtain positions in diverse professional environments, including television networks, the music industry, social media, public relations and marketing firms, advertising agencies and media research organizations.
 The program also prepares students to enter graduate training in business, law, journalism, public relations and education.

 BA in Communications Curriculum (Media Studies)

 Students majoring in Communications/Media Studies must meet the following requirements for graduation:

 |University Curriculum 1||46|

 |School of Communications Requirements|